mitchellbryson/mitchellbryson.github.io/content/index.md

 - Wanted to be a DJ, my first freelance gig was supposed to buy me some technics
 - Married with 2 children (I delivered 2nd child in our front room!)
-- I've worked remotely for over a decade (since my agency days)
+- I've worked remotely for over a decade (since 2010)
 - Motorycle license (unfortunate lack of motorcycle right now)
 - I'm a domain name addict.
 - I'm converting a minibus to a camper van (it's taken me nearly 3 years so far)